 عنوان مقاله [English]

-Mineral dust is the aerosol mostly affecting directly and indirectly radiation budget, temperature change, cloud formation, convection, and precipitation.
-In two recent decade, new sensors and models became available allowing new research activities on dust.
-Important studies considered atmospheric optical depth (AOD) as the key parameter for remote sensing and modeling of dust.
-The available model, satellite and ground-station datasets have been used to detect and characterize mineral dust phenomenon in affected regions and dust sources.
-Nonetheless, regional classification over the entire Iran using remote sensing parameters is still lacking.
+Mineral dust is an aerosol, mostly affecting radiation budget, temperature change, cloud formation, convection, and precipitation, both directly and indirectly.
+During the two recent decades, new sensors and models have become available, allowing new research activities on dust.
+Important studies considered Atmospheric Optical Depth (AOD) as the key parameter for remote sensing and modeling of dust.
+The available model with the help of satellite and ground-station datasets have been used to detect and characterize mineral dust phenomenon in affected regions and dust sources.
+Nonetheless, regional classification over entire Iran, using remote sensing parameters, is still lacking.

-The present study aims to model and detect homogeneous areas of high dust concentration in Iran using dust AOD at 550 nm from the MODIS satellite Aqua and Terra sensors (2003-2012) with a spatial resolution 14 km2.
+The present study aims at modelling and detecting homogeneous areas of high dust concentration in Iran, using dust AOD at 550 nm from the MODIS satellite Aqua and Terra sensors (2003-2012) with a spatial resolution of 0.125°×0.125° or about 14 km2.

-Among vector techniques, S-mode application as a principal component analysis (PCA) or empirical orthogonal functions (EOFs), is the most applicable and controversial method of classification for achieving the study target.
-The S-mode analysis is applied to the matrix made of the satellite observations at regularly spaced grid points of daily AOD values during the deacade 2003-2012.
-The S-mode analysis is applied to identify the geographycal distribution of high dust concentrations.
-PCA of the n x m matrix is applied and the scree test and North's rule were used to cut-off the statistically relevant components to be kept.
-Finally, in order to determine the best theoretical representation of the data, physical relationships embedded within the input matrix and localize the territory to simpler structures, specific modes of the residual components rotated by varimax.
-Varimax rotation means that each component has a few large loadings and many small loadings, and this assists in the process of interpretation if the results are due to the high values of explained variance.
-The rotated patterns, however, illustrate the simpler, more interpretable, and rational structures of mineral dust as principal modes.
-The identification of sub-regions and extreme dust loading was carried out using dust AOD values assuming the arbitrary thresholds of 87 percentile of and 95 percentiles, respectively.
-Therefore, the first threshold was used to determine sub-regions; consequently, the regions will have zero overlapping.
-The second threshold, used to extract the days with extreme AODs of each region.
-Herein, the Kolmogorov-Smirnov (K-S) test was used to infer whether the regional mean time series PCs of each different sub-region were statistically different.
+Among vector techniques, S-mode application, as a Principal Component Analysis (PCA) or an example of Empirical Orthogonal Functions (EOFs), is the most applicable and controversial method of classification for doing so.
+The S-mode analysis was applied on a matrix, made of satellite observations at regularly spaced grid points of daily AOD values for ten years (2003-2012).
+The S-mode analysis was applied to identify the geographycal distribution of high dust concentrations.
+PCA of the n x m matrix was utilized and the scree test and North's rule were used to cut-off the statistically relevant components to be kept.
+Finally, in order to determine the best theoretical representation of the data, physical relations got embedded within the input matrix.
+Also to localize the territory to simpler structures, specific modes of the residual components got rotated by varimax.
+Varimax rotation means that each component had a few large loadings and many small loadings.
+This helps in the process of interpretation in case the results are prone to high values of the explained variance.
+The rotated patterns, however, illustrate simpler, more interpretable, and rational structures of mineral dust as principal modes.
+Identification of sub-regions and extreme dust loading was performed, using dust AOD values, assuming arbitrary thresholds of 87% and 95%, respectively.
+Therefore, the first threshold was used to determine sub-regions.
+Consequently, the regions would have zero overlapping.
+The second threshold helped extracting the days with extreme AODs of each region.
+Herein, the Kolmogorov-Smirnov (K-S) test was used to infer whether the regional mean time series PCs of each different sub-region were statistically different or not.

 Results and Discussion